Puck Guide

 ufw enable

-Adjust port numbers based on your configuration.
+Adjust port number based on your configuration.

 Managing Multiple Servers